 Also of note is the 41% decline in mobile sportsbook app downloads this March as opposed to February.
 The large influx of new bettors for the Super Bowl accounts for much of the decrease since they already had the capability of betting on college basketball.

-Another factor in the month-to-month decline was Virginia and Michigan launching mobile betting towards the end of January.
+Another factor in the month-to-month decline was Virginia online sportsbooks and Michigan online sportsbooks launching mobile betting towards the end of January.
 These two states accounted for quite a few new downloads that were already in place when March Madness rolled around.

 Leading the way in new downloads were the US market’s top two mobile sportsbook apps for FanDuel and DraftKings.
 This held true nationwide in whichever states each of these books currently do business in.